BelledonneCommunications/linphone-sdk/lime/README.md

 Lime
 =======

-Lime is a thread safe C++ library implementing Open Whisper System Signal protocol :
-Sesame, double ratchet and X3DH. https://signal.org/docs/

-Lime can run the Signal Protocol using elliptic curve 25519 or curve 448-goldilocks.
+LIME is an end-to-end encryption library for one-to-one and group instant messaging, allowing users to exchange messages privately and asynchronously.
+It uses modern ciphering curve X448 and double ratchet algorithm for perfect forward secrecy.

+LIME is composed of a portable client library coupled with a public key server developed by Belledonne Communications to allow end-to-end encryption for messaging, without having to exchange cryptographic keys simultaneously.

+The library exposes a C, C++, Python and Java API for easy integration in mobile and desktop environments.

-It is designed to work jointly with *Linphone*[1] in a multiple devices per user and multiple users per device environment.
+LIME supports multiple devices per user and multiple users per device.

+For additional information, please [visit LIME's page on **linphone.org**](http://www.linphone.org/technical-corner/lime)

 License
 --------

+LIME library is dual-licensed and can be distributed either under a GNU GPLv3 license (open source, see *LICENSE.txt*) or under a proprietary license (closed source).

-Copyright (c) 2019 Belledonne Communications SARL under GNU GPLv3 (see *LICENSE.txt*)
+Copyright © Belledonne Communications SARL

-The above license excludes the content of *src/jni* directory Copyright (c) 2016 Mapbox covered by its respective license, see *src/jni/LICENSE.txt*
+The content of *src/jni* directory Copyright (c) 2016 Mapbox are covered by its respective license, see *src/jni/LICENSE.txt*

+The public key server (LIME server) is not part of this software package, and is only available under a proprietary license.

 Dependencies
 ------------